BrenoLudgero/Web-Robotron-2084/README.md

 Enforcers pursue the player while firing Sparks (25 Points)

 ### ![Brain](/github-images/brain.png) Brain (500 Points)
-Brains fire Cruise Missiles (25 Points) that pursue the player.
-They can chase and convert humans into Progs on contact
+Brains fire Cruise Missiles (25 Points) that pursue the player\
+Will chase humans and convert them into Progs on contact

 ### ![Prog](/github-images/prog.png) Prog (100 Points)
 Progs (or reprogrammed humans) will relentlessly chase the player

 ### ![Quark](/github-images/quark.png) Quarks (1,000 Points)
-Quarks behave similar to Spheroids, but will create Tanks
+Quarks behave similarly to Spheroids, but they will create Tanks

 ### ![Tank](/github-images/tank.png) Tank (200 Points)
 Tanks move relatively slowly and fire Bounce Bombs (25 Points) that bounce upon touching a wall

 ### ![Humans](/github-images/humans.png) Humans (1,000 - 5,000 Points)
 Rescuing a human grants 1000 points.
-Every subsequent rescue grants an additional 1000 points up to 5000\
+Every subsequent rescue grants an additional 1000 points up to 5000 total\
 Losing a life or advancing to the next wave resets the next rescue to the initial 1000 points

 ### Obstacles